 And don’t forget the full raft of delivery restaurants on Grubhub and other apps in case you need a cube of cheese.
 Our usuallly places are iThai, Tara Indian Cuisine, Bamboo (Chinese), and Tanglad (Vietnamese run by Filipinos, with a location in Castro).

-And if you need poppers and lube, there’s several sex stores and smoke shops in the Castro (including Mr. S brand mentinoed above).
+And if you need poppers and lube, there’s several sex stores and smoke shops in the Castro (including Mr. S mentinoed above).
 We usually go to Koheba Gifts on Market (might not be gay-owned, but Yemeni immigrants, I think).
 Get tacos next door while you’re over there.
 There’s also stores like Does Your Mother Know and Rock Hard.

 Finally: Fucking dance

-Much has been lost.
-(Again)
+Must has been lost.
+Again.

-And more importantly, hold your friends close.
+Hold your friends close.
 Hold them tight and dance.
 Love unabashedly.